 Establishing an Internship Program

-Successful internships require collaboration, communication, and preparation by many school and community stakeholders.
-The following recommendations should be considered when developing an internship model for the school division:
+Successful internships require collaboration, communication, and preparation by school and community stakeholders.
+Consider these recommendations when developing an internship model for the school division:

-Convene the stakeholders needed to assist with implementing internships such as employers, members of professional associations such as chambers of commerce, school administrators, counselors, career advisors, and HQWBL coordinator/teacher/point of contact.
+Convene the stakeholders needed to assist with implementing internships, such as employers, members of professional associations such as chambers of commerce, school administrators, counselors, career advisors, and the HQWBL coordinator/teacher/point-of-contact.

 Determine the scope and structure of the internship program, including policies that will govern student selection and intern supervision.